angelontny/nixos/notes/user_programs/sway.md

 # Sway
 Wayland based tiling window manager
-The programs.sway.extraPackages command includes dmenu and wmenu by default ( i haven't decided the program launcher yet ) Opengl is enabled by the sway module, hence no need to manually enable it
+The programs.sway.extraPackages command includes dmenu and wmenu by default ( i have decided to use fuzzel as the launcher ) Opengl is enabled by the sway module, hence no need to manually enable it

 ## Auto start